Youth organizations in the United States: CCC program

 The organization uses uniforms similar to the BSA.

 Calvinist Cadet Corps holds Model Car Derbies.

-GEMS Girls' Clubs

-GEMS Girls' Clubs, formerly Calvinettes, is an independent non-denominational Christian girls' Scout-like organization.
-GEMS is an acronym for "Girls Everywhere Meeting The Savior".

-GEMS history

-The Calvinettes were founded in 1958.
-The Calvinist Cadet Corps and Young Calvinist Federation duplicated the Boy Scouts and Christian Endeavour respectively.

 Frontier Girls

 Frontier Girls is an independent Scouting style program for girls, open to girls and volunteers of all faiths.

 Frontier Girls history

 Frontier Girls was founded in 2007 by Kerry Cordy as she felt that GSUSA had moved away from skills and badges.
-After complaints that FG was for heterosexual girls only, Cordy developed the Quest Clubs program for sexuality-inclusive groups to start their own Scout-like program.

 Frontier Girls program

 Belief in God (any higher power) and living by the Frontier promise are membership requirements.
 Frontier Girls wear red, white and blue uniforms.
 The red vest is available through the program, but the white shirts and blue slacks and skirts are not.

 Girls can work on over a thousand badges in nine Areas of Discovery: Art, Home, Technology, Character, the World, Health & Fitness, Outdoors, Agriculture and Knowledge.
 Frontier Girls has a set of Character badges with the requirement of earning one such badge a year.
 There are four badges (Emergency Preparedness, Etiquette, and either the Patriotism or Our Flag Badge) that all troops must earn once every three years; thus a girl would earn these badges at each level.

 The girls can earn the same award, some with variant names, at the different age levels: